Seven ways to get rid of tooth sensitivity

 The cause of sensitive teeth is that the enamel gradually wears down over time, which makes the nerves in your teeth closer to the surface.
 This is why tooth sensitivity occurs more often in older people.

-You should definitely be using a toothbrush with soft bristles if you aren’t already.
+You should definitely use a toothbrush with soft bristles if you aren’t already using one.
 This is because Toothbrushes with hard brushes can rub away your enamel and make your sensitivity worse.

-Many people brush their teeth too hard and this can wear down the enamel.
+Many people brush their teeth too hard, which can wear down their enamel.
 So, when you brush, be careful not to push down too hard.
-Instead, use a soft, gentle circular motion with your toothbrush.
-It’s kinder on your teeth but it still removes plaque and germs.
+Instead, use a soft, gentle, circular motion with your toothbrush.
+It’s kinder on your teeth but still removes plaque and germs.

 You could also consider buying an electric toothbrush, as some of these are designed to warn you when you’re applying too much pressure.